Eyob721/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 5-get_dnodeint_at_index.c

-- returns the nth node of a dlistint_t linked list
+- a function that returns the nth node of a dlistint_t linked list
 - parameters(2): pointer to the head of the linked list, and index of the node to be returned
 - returns: nth node, or NULL otherwise

+6-sum_dlistint.c

+- a function that returns the sum of all the data(n) of a dlistint_t list
+- parameters(1): @head: pointer to the head of the linked list
+- returns: sum of all the data in the list

 ## Advanced